WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-17-Diary-of-a-developer-making-test-lists.markdown

 had a little bit of a 'don't bother' nag in my head because I know how the code checks for invalid values and I believe the behavior is already covered.
 When I think 'don't bother', I use that as a reason to be SURE to bother.
-It is very easy to believed generalized solutions cover all cases only to discover they do not._
+It is very easy to believe generalized solutions cover all cases only to discover they do not.
+Careful observers will realize that "invalid item" is similar to "element type" in the way it ripples in combination with generating other elements that may be the parent of the invalid element._

 _Another important point is that "invalid item" is not defined in my list.
 I am leaving this point open for more examination.
 So far there is only one